Color is one of your business’s most sneakily influential parts—even if it doesn’t seem like it.

 White background and black text do the trick (no use messing with the classics unless you have to).

 You can experiment more with graphics.
 Just be sure to check the contrast value on the colors to see if they complement each other.

-By now, you may have noticed a ton of factors influence color choices.
+By now, you may have noticed many factors influence color choices.